-- 4. If you hear an alert sound and the screen displays an error against a red background, smoothly aim the scanner at the area you just captured.
-Possible reasons for the "Tracking lost" error include the following: - (a) You are scanning simple geometric shapes - (b) The part of the object you are scanning is too small - (c) Scanner movement is too fast - 5.
-Press to display the scan in the Workspace panel.
+4. If you hear an alert sound and the screen displays an error against a red background, smoothly aim the scanner at the area you just captured.
+Possible reasons for the "Tracking lost" error include the following:

-1.3.
-Scan 5
+1.2.
+Prepare 5